NietoDeveloper/MedicalCenterAppointment/README.md

 ## Backend

     Node.js/Express: Handles server-side logic and provides RESTful APIs for frontend interaction.
-    MongoDB: Utilized as the database to store user accounts, doctor profiles, appointments, and reviews.
+    MongoDB: Utilized as the database to store user
-PIs.
-    React Router: Provides route protection and navigation